hande-qmc/hande/README.rst

 Acknowledgments
 ---------------

-Will Vigor pointed out and wrote an early implementation of the algorithm to detect the optimal reblock length.
-Comments and suggestions from the HANDE development team.
+Will Vigor (Imperial College London) pointed out and wrote an early implementation of the algorithm to detect the optimal reblock length.

+Tom Poole (Imperial College London) contributed code to handle weighted averages.

+The HANDE FCIQMC/CCMC development team made several helpful comments and suggestions.